Bedford, Massachusetts: Elijah Stearns Mansion

-The Elijah Stearns Mansion is located in the heart of Bedford, Massachusetts' Historic District and across from Wilson Park at 4 Great Road.
+The Elijah Stearns Mansion is located in the heart of Bedford's Historic District and across from Wilson Park at 4 Great Road.
 Built by Stearns around 1800, it is a fine example of Federal architecture, which features brick ends, four chimneys and a doorway arched in glass and wrought iron.
 A carriage house is attached to the main house, and, until 1895, a structure which was known as The Boston Cash Store also resided on the property.
 It was the first store in the village at the time.
 It also became the first post office for the town when Elijah Stearns was appointed postmaster in 1825.
 Later, in 1867, the building became the Bedford Public Library.
 The building which housed the store, post office, and library has since been moved to 22 Loomis Street.
 The home is part of the Bedford Center Historic District which was listed on the National Register of Historic Places in 1977.